zammad/zammad-docker-compose/README.md

 ## What is zammad-docker-compose repo for?

-This repo is meant to be the starting point for somebody who likes to use dockerized Zammad in production.
+This repo is meant to be the starting point for somebody who likes to use dockerized multi-container Zammad in production.

 ## Getting started with zammad-docker-compose